MotherNature/theladders-object-calisthenics/interactions.md

 + Jobseekers can apply to jobs posted by recruiters.
     + There are 2 different kinds of Jobs posted by recruiters: JReq and ATS.
     + ATS jobs do not require a resume to apply to them.
+    + JReq jobs require a resume to apply to them.